Bifrost Reaches 24 Hour Trading Volume of $2.03 Million (BFC)

-Bifrost (CURRENCY:BFC) traded 8.1% higher against the U.S. dollar during the 24-hour period ending at 18:00 PM E.T. on June 22nd.
-One Bifrost coin can now be purchased for approximately $0.0851 or 0.00000149 BTC on exchanges.
-Bifrost has a total market capitalization of $42.37 million and $2.03 million worth of Bifrost was traded on exchanges in the last 24 hours.
-In the last seven days, Bifrost has traded up 33.9% against the U.S. dollar.
+Bifrost (CURRENCY:BFC) traded up 8.1% against the US dollar during the 1-day period ending at 16:00 PM Eastern on June 23rd.
+Bifrost has a market cap of $42.37 million and $2.03 million worth of Bifrost was traded on exchanges in the last day.
+During the last seven days, Bifrost has traded up 33.9% against the US dollar.
+One Bifrost coin can now be purchased for approximately $0.0851 or 0.00000149 BTC on popular exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.